-The Participation Act (participatiewet) is aimed at finding work and the safety-net of Social Security.
+The Participation Act (Participatiewet) is aimed at finding work and the safety-net of Social Security.
 If you are unable to support yourself through work or an allowance, you receive assistance in finding work.
-As long as you are unsuccessful in finding work, you can apply for the benefit provided you are a lawful resident in the Netherlands.
+As long as you are unsuccessful in finding work, you can apply for the benefit provided.
 The allowance is paid by the municipality, where you can also submit your application.

 On this page

 To be eligible you must satisfy the following conditions:

 - You're older than 18 and live legally in the Netherlands

 - You do not have enough income or equity to cover your living expenses

 - You can not appeal to any other benefit

 - You are participating in activities your municipality offers you to find work